muellerberndt/scrooge-mcetherface/README.md

 $ cp config.ini.example config.ini
 ```

-Don't forget to set up your RPC and sender address in `config.ini`.
+Don't forget to set up your RPC URL and wallet address in `config.ini`.
 Python 3.5 or higher is required.

 ## Usage